gpoore/text2qti/README.md

 ## Examples

 text2qti allows quick and efficient quiz creation.
-Example plain-text quiz question that can be converted to QTI and then imported by Canvas:
+Example **multiple-choice** plain-text quiz question that can be converted to QTI and then imported by Canvas:

 ```
 1. What is 2+3?